 AI/ML Professionals

-- Why: Exceptional compute performance for local AI workloads
+- Why: Exceptional compute performance for local AI workloads and model inference

 Game Developers

-- Workflow: Seamless development on demanding projects
+- Workflow: No compromise on demanding development projects

-- Mobility: Take full dev environment anywhere
+- Mobility: Take a full development environment anywhere in the world

 Who Should Skip It:

-- Casual Gamers - RTX 4070/4080 Mobile offers better value
+- Casual Gamers — RTX 4070/4080 Mobile offers far better value for the money

-- 1080p Gamers - Massive overkill, save $1,500+
+- 1080p Gamers — Massive overkill; save $1,500+ and invest elsewhere

 Value Comparison: Desktop vs Mobile